Lee Johnson (footballer): Sunderland

 On 5 December 2020, Johnson was appointed the new head coach of Sunderland following the departure of Phil Parkinson.
-He signed a two and a half year deal with the club.
+He signed a two-and-a-half-year deal with the club.
 Despite only being announced that morning, his first game in charge was later that afternoon, with his new side losing 1–0 at home to Wigan Athletic.
 On 14 March 2021, Sunderland won the 2021 EFL Trophy Final, beating Tranmere Rovers 1–0 courtesy of a goal from Lynden Gooch.
-After a short run of poor results and a heavy defeat away to Bolton Wanderers led to Johnsons time at the Stadium of Light coming to an abrupt end and he was replaced by Alex Neil.
+After a short run of poor results, ending with a 6–0 defeat away to Bolton Wanderers, Johnson was sacked by Sunderland on 30 January 2022.

 Hibernian

 Johnson was appointed manager of Scottish Premiership club Hibernian on 19 May 2022.
+Following a "rollercoaster" stint as Hibs manager, Johnson was sacked on 27 August 2023 after a third consecutive league defeat that left the club bottom of the Scottish Premiership.

+During his time at Hibernian, Johnson was involved in a training match, in which his tackle on Jake Doyle-Hayes left the midfielder needing surgery.
+In May 2025, Doyle-Hayes began legal action against the club, claiming his career had been "greatly restricted" as a result.

+Fleetwood Town

+Two weeks after leaving Hibernian, Johnson was appointed manager of Fleetwood Town.
+Johnson was sacked on 30 December 2023 after a 2–0 loss to home to Bolton Wanderers.

+Lommel

+Johnson was appointed on a short-term contract to prepare Manchester City's fringe and development players ahead of the 2024-25 Premier League season, with a range of top players from across the City Football Group flown to Manchester to take part in Johnson's sessions.
+He described working with City manager Pep Guardiola and City's players as "...a brilliant experience."
+After completing his tenure with CFG, he spent time with Danish Superliga club FC Copenhagen and also worked in Nigeria as a scout.

+In March 2025, Johnson was appointed as head coach of Challenger Pro League side Lommel, a member of the CFG, until the end of the season.

 Personal life

 At the time of his appointment as Oldham Athletic manager in 2013, three members of his family were chief scouts at different football clubs.